 Figure out important metrics to track and set up reporting views so you can align Analytics users and relevant data.
 Learn more about views.

 Set up goals to identify the actions you want users to take on your site or app (called goal conversions), and give a monetary value to those goal completions.
 Learn more about setting up goals.

 You can also modify your tracking code to collect additional data such as:

 User interactions with links, buttons, video controls, and other dynamic elements of your site or app.
 Learn more about event tracking.

 Ecommerce activity like user engagement with product lists and internal promotions and how successfully users moved through your purchase funnel and checkout process.
 Learn more about eCommerce and enhanced-eCommerce data collection and reporting.

-Google Analytics makes it easy to understand who your audience is, how they are getting to your website, and what they are most interested in once they get there.
+Google Analytics makes it easy to understand who your audience is.
+When you track users’ behavior, you learn how they are getting to your website, and what they are most interested in once they get there.
 Having this knowledge gives you leverage to identify what is and is not working on your website and optimize your strategy.

 At GTMA, our digital marketing strategists analyze data quickly to discover new insights which will lead you to high conversion rates.

-Talk to our Account Services department about how GTMA can assist with analytics and tracking code on your website.
+Talk to our Account Services department about how GTMA can assist with analytics and tracking code and the new GA4 transition of 2023 on your website.